westis/duv-next/instructions/instructions2.md

 #### 1.6.
 API Call Notes

 - **Parameter Optimization**: Exclude parameters in API calls that have no values to optimize requests.
+- **Total Pages Handling**:
+  - Implement a way to retrieve the total number of pages from the API for accurate pagination.
+  - **Action Item**: Request API developer to include `totalItems` or `totalPages` in API responses.

 ### 2. Event Results Table